jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>atom-editor:</strong> Atom Editor software installation.

 <strong>basiccodecs:</strong> Some basics codecs to mplayer player

+<strong>ssd-drive:</strong> Modify options of your operating system to use SSD when it is your first drive (trim ...).

 <strong>hb-and-mmkmkv-needed-softwares:</strong> Install softwares an librairies needed to
 compile HandBrake software and MakeMKV software